Higherings/AutoComputeOptimizer/README.md

 - *Selection Tag Value*, sets the Value of the Tag to identify the EC2 Instances

-- *Frequency*, specify how often the recommendations will be applied (in days)
+- *Day*, specify the day of the week the recommendations will be applied (Mon-Sun)

 - *Time*, specify at what time the changes to the EC2 Instances will occur (downtime requiered) (UTC 24 hours syntax)